 In the afternoon we arrived at Big Pine Campground and set up camp at spots #15 and #19.
 Being a summer weekend, the campground was filled completely, and there was a 2 night minimum stay.
 While we finished off a total of 3 bottles of wine by the river, we enjoyed the company of two pheasants who followed us around the entire time.
 That evening we hung around the fire eating banana boats at camp site #9, by far the best site in the campground.

-The next morning we packed our bags and headed to the overnight parking lot about a mile from the TH.
-Instead of taking the dirt trail leading up the mountain directly from the lot, we decided to walk along the shaded road along the river to the true TH.
+The next morning we packed our bags and headed to the overnight parking lot about a mile from the trailhead.
+Instead of taking the dirt trail leading up the mountain directly from the lot, we decided to walk along the shaded road along the river to the true trailhead.

 After walking along the river and passing the horse stables at 7800', the trail began its steady climb.